tvelliott/charon/README.md

 layer 2 (MAC addressing).
 Every wireless layer-2 transmission that is not broadcast is acknowledged with user-configurable options for short and long transmissions (<128 bytes is considered short).
-Broadcast may be configured for 0 or more transmissions (without ack).
+Broadcast may be configured for 0 or more re-transmissions (1 or more tx without ack).
 Host systems (computers attached to the Pluto device) are not required to be batman-adv enabled to communicate with other hosts or Pluto-devices on the network.
 Up to 4 Pluto devices have been tested with 3 host machines (one stand-alone pluto with no host).
 Even with batman OGM broadcasts being broadcast on 4 devices, the TCP throughput is good down to -100 dBm or less at around a peak of 117 Kbps (no repeater hops).
 A single repeater (if batman-adv decides to route that way), reduces the TCP throughput to around 80 Kbps.
 More hops will further reduce the TCP throughput and latency of other protocols.
 The Charon daemon may be disabled via a user-configurable u-boot environment variable (via fw_setenv) if normal Pluto SDR functionality is desired (e.g. using GQRX, GNU-Radio, etc).
 </p>
 <BR>
 <B>Plot of 3rd radio monitoring the on-air spectrum and constellation of 2 transceivers communicating via OFDM-64, QAM-16</B>